 8. We welcome the decision of the Committee on Trade in Financial Services to hold a Thematic Session on 'Cost of Remittances' in March 2024.

-9. The Ministerial Conference instructs the Committee on Trade in Financial Services to undertake a work programme consisting of efforts to:

-- Understand the development impact of cross-border remittances - Review the cost of cross-border remittances, trends and developments - Consider how technology, emergence of new market players, different types of providers and new channels, and consumer behaviour are impacting the cross-border remittance services - Examine the drivers of cost of cross-border remittances and challenges associated with reducing it - Identify the opportunities created for lowering the cost of cross-border remittances including on account of digitalization, and emergence of new technologies - Explore ways to address the challenges and utilize the opportunities related to lowering the cost of remittance services

-10. We recommend that the Committee on Trade in Financial Services maintain a standing agenda item in its meeting, and hold dedicated sessions, to implement the work program with a view to recommend steps that could be taken towards reducing the cost of remittances to the Council for Trade in Services which in turn will report to the General Council.

-11. We instruct the General Council to review the outcomes of the work program and report on key findings, actions undertaken and recommendations to the Fourteenth Ministerial Conference.
+9. In view of the above, the General Council calls upon the Council for Trade in Services and Committee on Trade in Financial Services to undertake a Work Programme consisting of efforts to: - Understand the development impact of cross-border remittances - Review the cost of cross-border remittances, trends and developments - Consider how technology, emergence of new market players, different types of providers and new channels, and consumer behaviour are impacting the cross-border remittance services - Examine the drivers of cost of cross-border remittances and challenges associated with reducing it - Identify the opportunities created for lowering the cost of cross-border remittances including on account of digitalization, and emergence of new technologies - Explore ways to address the challenges and utilize the opportunities related to lowering the cost of remittance services 10.
+We also call upon the Committee on Trade in Financial Services to maintain a standing agenda item in its meeting, and hold dedicated sessions, to implement the work program with a view to recommend steps that could be taken towards reducing the cost of remittances to the Council for Trade in Services.
+11. We further call upon the Council for Trade in Services to report this work and recommendations of the Committee on Trade in Financial Services, review the outcomes of the work program and report on key findings, actions undertaken and recommendations to the General Council.